Charles Littlejohn: Legal proceedings

 In October 2023, Littlejohn pleaded guilty to the unauthorized disclosures of income tax returns.
-Littlejohn said that he “acted out of a sincere, if misguided, belief” that he was serving the public interest and desired Americans to be informed.
-He also indicated that he acted with the expectation that he would face consequences.
+He said he “acted out of a sincere, if misguided, belief” that he was serving the public interest.
+He also said he had expected to face consequences.

-Judge Ana C. Reyes compared his actions to the January 6 United States Capitol attack, saying that the leak represented "a threat to our democracy."
+Judge Ana C. Reyes compared his actions to the January 6 United States Capitol attack, saying the leak represented "a threat to our democracy."
 Senator Rick Scott, whose data was leaked, said in testimony "every American is a victim here."
-In January 2025, Reyes sentenced Littlejohn to the maximum penalty of 5 years in prison.
+In January 2024, Reyes sentenced Littlejohn to the maximum penalty of 5 years in prison on the charge of releasing the "information of Public Official A and thousands of other persons".
+Reyes had earlier asked Department of Justice attorneys why Littlejohn was offered a plea deal for only a single felony count, despite leaking the information of thousands of taxpayers.

 Tax attorney Reuven Avi-Yonah called the sentence "harsh," particularly compared to often lower penalties for tax evasion.
-He recommended that the sentence be reduced to the standard ten months, or commuted by Joe Biden.
+He recommended the sentence be reduced to the standard ten months, or commuted by Joe Biden.
 The Revolving Door Project and Patriotic Millionaires joined the call for presidential pardon.
-Bob Lord published commentary in Rolling Stone on the case, noting that the sentence exceeded the penalties from a Department of Homeland Security data breach and argued that members of congress influenced Reyes's ruling.
+Littlejohn is currently assigned to the Federal Correctional Institution, Marion in Illinois with a release date of October 22, 2027.
+The United States Court of Appeals for the District of Columbia Circuit upheld his sentence in July 2026, finding that it was reasonable.

-Billionaires Kelcy Warren and Kenneth C. Griffin filed lawsuits over disclosures of their tax information against Booz Allen Hamilton Inc. (Littlejohn's former employer), in Warren's case, and the IRS and the Treasury Department, in Griffin's.
+Billionaires Kelcy Warren and Kenneth C. Griffin filed lawsuits over disclosures of their tax information.
+Warren sued Booz Allen Hamilton Inc., Littlejohn's former employer, and Griffin sued the IRS and the Treasury Department.

+On January 29, 2026, Donald Trump filed a lawsuit as a private citizen against the IRS and the Treasury Department over the leak of his taxes, seeking $10 billion in damages.
+In addition, the Treasury Department cancelled all contracts with Booz Allen, despite the company's support in prosecuting Littlejohn.